-The controller operating system is pSOS v2.5.
+The controller operating system is VxWorks v6.8.
 The controller works with the User Interface (UI) assembly to provide system configuration functions.
 A System Administrator PIN must be entered at the UI in order to access these functions.

 2.2.2.
 Memory Components